Assistance programs in Los Angeles County.

 Southeast Churches Service Center may also have emergency utility, heating, and cooling bill assistance to individuals for avoiding utility service disconnections.
 2780 E. Gage Ave.
 Huntington Park, California 90255, call (323) 585-8254.

 Lutheran Social Services of Southern California is a leading charity organization.
 While resources are limited, services are available to people of all religions.
 The agency may have some or all of the following in Los Angeles County.
+A major focus is on housing too, both locally and nationally.
+Find a list of national housing resources.

 Valley Oasis (Antelope Valley Domestic Violence Council) - Provides domestic violence shelter, prevention and counseling services.
 Funds for paying utility bill may be offered too.
 This Lancaster agency may also have other services including case management and help in creating individualized service plans.
 Telephone (661) 949-1916.